 Samuel became a manager and partner in the cotton spinning and manufacturing business founded by his brother John Horrocks.

 Samuel and his family then settled in Preston.
-In 1797 he built Lark Hill.
+In 1797 he built Lark Hill overlooking the River Ribble and close to the factories.
 This was a large house where he lived until his death in 1842.
 Lark Hill later became a convent school and is now part of Cardinal Newman College.

 Samuel Horrocks became a very rich and important person in Preston.
-He became a very important councillor called an Alderman.
-He was also Mayor from 1801-1802.
+He became an Alderman and was Mayor from 1801-1802.

 After the death of John Horrocks in 1804 Samuel became MP for Preston.
 He was MP for 22 years.
 Unfortunately he is remembered as 'the silent member for Preston'.